austinauyeung/C9/README.md

 Note that unless your device is rooted, you will need to restart the Shizuku service upon reboot.

 ## FAQs
-### What is Shizuku?
-Shizuku allows applications in general to perform actions that require elevated privileges.
-In C9, it is required to dispatch gestures on Android 11 using [InputManager](https://developer.android.com/reference/android/hardware/input/InputManager) instead of the standard dispatch using [AccessibilityService](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService).

 ### Where can I make feature suggestions or report bugs?
 Thanks for using and testing C9!
 You can use the [issues](https://github.com/austinauyeung/C9/issues) tab for both.
 For bugs, please provide logs from `adb logcat C9App:V *:S` if possible.

+### What is Shizuku?
+Shizuku allows applications in general to perform actions that require elevated privileges.
+In C9, it is required to dispatch gestures on Android 11 using [InputManager](https://developer.android.com/reference/android/hardware/input/InputManager) instead of the standard dispatch using [AccessibilityService](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService).

+### What does it mean for the cursor to intercept button presses?
+The cursors sit between your button presses and the underlying application.
+If a button is used by the cursor, the cursor will consume it and prevent the underlying application from receiving the button press.

 ## License
 [Apache License Version 2.0](./LICENSE)